MehediHasan-ds/NewsClassify-bangla-news-category-classification/Bangla News Classification/README.md

-Sure!
-Here's how you can present the user interface in your project documentation:

----

 # 📰 Bangla News Category Classifier

 A full-stack machine learning project that uses a fine-tuned [BanglaBERT-small](https://huggingface.co/csebuetnlp/banglabert_small) model to classify Bangla news texts into four categories: